21Kgold/zero_day/README.md

-This is my first attempt to use git
+This is my first attempt to use git prueba